 Betty Parris testified at trial that she was tormented by spectral visions of these women and would cry out when the accused moved her arms, legs, or head as if the accused was injuring her from across the room.
 She was also involved in the conviction of Martha Corey.

-Understandably, Mrs. Parris was worried about the health of her daughter and she protested against using her as a witchfinder.
+Understandably, Mrs. Parris was worried about her daughter’s health, and she protested against using her as a witchfinder.
 At the end of March, Betty and Abigail were sent to live with Samuel Parris’ distant cousin, Stephen Sewall, in Salem.
-The move seemingly stopped both of their symptoms
+The move seemingly stopped both of their symptoms.

 Once the trials were over, Betty Parris would later marry Benjamin Baron, a yeoman, trader, and shoemaker, in Sudbury.
 Leading a very ordinary existence, the couple had four children.
 She survived her husband by six years, dying in her home in Concord on March 21, 1760.